Mitigating Error Accumulation in Co-Speech Motion Generation via Global Rotation Diffusion and Multi-Level Constraints: Experiments

 \subsection{Qualitative Results}

-\textbf{Qualitative Comparisons.} As shown in Figure~\ref{fig:compare}, GlobalDiff consistently generates semantically grounded and physically coherent co-speech motions across all speaker identities, outperforming baselines.
-We compare gestures produced by all three methods on four speakers—Wayne (ID1), Scott (ID2), Lawrence (ID4), and Carla (ID6)—across varied utterances.
-RAG-GESTURE \cite{mughal2025retrieving} is excluded due to unavailable public outputs.
-For the phrase \textit{“exaggerating”}, GlobalDiff produces wide, symmetric arm extensions that clearly express emphasis, whereas EMAGE shows constrained gestures and HoloGest yields flat, non-expressive arm poses.
-For \textit{“wow”}, our model generates elevated open-hand motions that reflect surprise, while EMAGE collapses the upper limbs and HoloGest shows minimal variation.
-When expressing \textit{“driving”}, GlobalDiff synthesizes realistic, steering-like motions.
-In contrast, EMAGE and HoloGest often fall back on generic, low-effort gestures.
-For \textit{“all the time”}, our model maintains consistent chest-level hand motions across speakers, preserving semantic clarity, while EMAGE introduces lateral imbalance and HoloGest shows reduced motion fidelity.
-This comparison underscores the advantage of our global rotation strategy and structural constraints in producing expressive, semantically accurate, and identity-consistent gestures.
+\textbf{Qualitative Comparisons.} Figure~\ref{fig:compare} shows that GlobalDiff produces semantically clear and physically stable co-speech motions across all speaker identities.
+We compare our model with EMAGE and HoloGest on four speakers—Wayne (ID1), Scott (ID2), Lawrence (ID4), and Carla (ID6).
+RAG-GESTURE \cite{mughal2025retrieving} is omitted due to unavailable public results.
+For phrases such as \textit{“exaggerating”} and \textit{“wow”}, GlobalDiff generates wide, well-formed arm and hand motions that reflect emphasis and surprise, whereas EMAGE tends to restrict movement and HoloGest often produces flat poses.
+For \textit{“driving”}, our model synthesizes steering-like motions, while the baselines revert to generic gestures.
+For \textit{“all the time”}, GlobalDiff maintains stable chest-level motions across speakers, while EMAGE introduces imbalance and HoloGest reduces motion detail.
+These observations highlight the value of global rotation prediction and our structural constraints.

 \textbf{Joint Structure Constraint.} We visualize hand close-ups from motions generated with and without \(\mathcal{L}_j\).
 Without \(\mathcal{L}_j\), the model frequently produces anatomically implausible joint rotations—such as unnaturally flipped thumbs or twisted little fingers (highlighted in red)—due to the under-constrained nature of rotation prediction.
 In contrast, incorporating \(\mathcal{L}_j\) guides the model to produce structurally consistent and physically realistic finger orientations by supervising global rotations via virtual anchor points.